chrissunny94/chrissunny94.github.io/_posts/2024-12-07-A Post on Non Linear Solvers.md

-Real world use cases in Robotics
+## Some examples of Real world use cases of these algorithms

-Bundle Adjustment:
+## Bundle Adjustment:

     Optimizes both the camera poses and 3D feature points to minimize reprojection error.
     Bundle adjustment is computationally intensive and requires efficient non-linear solvers.